 Read our full CyberGhost review to find out more about this service.

-5. Reliable VPN for Synology – PIA
+5. PIA – Reliable VPN for Synology

-PIA is one reliable VPN service for Synology.
-The VPN comes with an extensive server network of 35500+ servers across 78 countries and offers port forwarding support as well.
+PIA is a reliable VPN service for Synology with superb OpenVPN encryption for Synology NAS devices with an easy setup.
+The VPN comes with an extensive server network of 35000+ servers across 80 countries.

 There is also an effective kill switch that will protect your file transfers in case of a drop in the VPN connection.
-It further offers IPv6 protection for attacks.
+SOCKS5 proxy adds an additional layer of authentication for data protection.

-If you need a VPN with a massive server network, then PIA is one great option.
-This VPN is available at a price of $2.08/mo along with a 30-day money-back guarantee on all its plans.
+If you do decide to go with this VPN, PIA VPN is available for $2.19/mo along with a 30-day money-back guarantee on all its plans.

 Learn about the key features of this provider more in our in-depth PIA review.